Credal Bayesian Deep Learning: Conclusion

-We also plan to apply IBNNs to continual learning (CL) to overcome the curse of dimensionality and to capture an agent's preference over the tasks to perform.
+We also plan to apply CBDL to continual learning to overcome the curse of dimensionality and to capture an agent's preference over the tasks to perform, similarly to \cite{ibcl}, and to active learning, to be able to sample from the regions of the state space exhibiting the highest epistemic uncertainty, similarly to \cite{inn}.

-Furthermore, we intend to relate IBNNs to Bayesian model selection (BMS) \cite{bms}.
+Furthermore, we intend to relate CBDL to Bayesian Model Selection (BMS) \cite{bms}.
 This latter suffers from the same problem as ``regular'' Bayesian inference.
 That is, while it tries to come up with a sophisticate prior that induces shrinkage, it still relies on the ``correctness'' of that prior, i.e. on correctly specifying the prior’s parameters.
-In the future, an interesting way of combining IBNNs with BMS will be to use a finite number of regularized horseshoe priors, as suggested by \cite[Section 3.2]{bms}, as extreme elements of the prior credal set.
+In the future, an interesting way of combining CBDL with BMS will be to use a finite number of regularized horseshoe priors, as suggested by \cite[Section 3.2]{bms}, as extreme elements of the prior credal set.

-We also call attention to the fact that an IBNN is a model-based approach.
-The relationship with model-free approaches such as conformal prediction will be the object of future studies.
-In particular, we are interested in finding in which cases IHDRs are narrower than conformal regions, and vice versa.
+We also call attention to the fact that CBDL is a model-based approach.
+The relationship with model-free approaches such as conformal prediction \cite{conformal_tutorial} will be the object of future studies.
+In particular, we are interested in finding in which cases IHDRs are narrower than conformal regions, and vice versa, and which credal sets give rise to IHDRs enjoying the same probabilistic guarantees as conformal regions.

-Finally, we point out how one possible way of easing the burden of the combinatorial task in step \textbf{S2} of the IBNN procedure is to specify a prior credal set whose size strikes the perfect balance between being ``vague enough'' so that we do not underestimate the EU, and being ``small enough'' so that the IBNN is actually implementable.
+Finally, we point out how one possible way of easing the burden of the combinatorial task in \textbf{Step 3} of Algorithm \ref{algo-1} is to specify a prior credal set whose size strikes the perfect balance between being ``vague enough'' so that we do not underestimate the EU, and being ``small enough'' so that CBDL is actually implementable.
 We suspect conjugacy of the priors may play a key role in this endeavor.
 Because of its centrality, we defer the study of ``optimal prior credal sets'' to future work.
+We also point out how an evidential approach \cite{amini,charpentier,thierry,thierry2,sensoy} -- at least in classification problems -- could allows us to bypass the bottleneck in Algorithm \ref{algo-1} by merging an imprecise probabilistic approach, with some tricks resulting from smartly choosing our priors.

+A CBDL-adjacent research question of great interest pertaining ensemble learning, then, is how do single components of an ensemble contribute to the quantification of the ``global predictive EU'' faced by the agent.
+When the uncertainty captured by an ensemble is distilled into only one distribution, there could indeed be ``uncertainty spills'', like when one pours water in a glass too hastily, and some finishes on the table instead of in the glass.
+This remains an unexplored venue in the uncertainty quantification community.